-A comprehensive plan cannot be considered effective if it does not serve the needs of the community and enhance the quality of life of its citizens.
-Adequate amounts of land must be planned for and set aside for commercial and industrial uses.
+An effective comprehensive plan cannot be considered effective if it does not serve and the execution of the recommendations and policies outlined herein will serve the needs of the community and enhance the quality of life of its citizens.
+Adequate amounts of land must be planned for and set aside designated for commercial and industrial uses and residential developments.
 This is beneficial to the community because these uses help support the community, provide services to its citizens, while at the same time keep the overall tax base low for the residents of Frederick County.
 A balanced approach to all of the above will ultimately ensure a high quality of life for the citizens of Frederick County.
+In addition, retaining the rural and agricultural character of the county and preserving its historical and natural resources are equally important.
+Striking a balance of these land uses and ensuring that the tax rates remain low and that services are available to support these initiatives will help make Frederick County an economic engine within the region.

-BUSINESS DEVELOPMENT - OFFICE AND INDUSTRIAL
+BUSINESS ECONOMIC DEVELOPMENT - OFFICE AND INDUSTRIAL